DocFX/symfony-website-checklist/README.md

 5. Add a `.editorconfig` file at the root directory of your project to ensure your IDE settings don't get messed up.
     - At least set it up so you use UTF-8, `LF` characters for newlines and 4 spaces as tabulations.
     - If you don't, just use the one in this repository (`.editorconfig`).
+6. If you know what you're doing, use REDIS to store PHP sessions at least.
+Try it for custom cache pools (this goes beyond the purpose of this document).

 ## 3. Set up your Twig templates